Pains and Penalties Bill 1820: Trial

 On 17 August 1820, the trial opened.
 Amid a large military presence, crowds gathered to watch the peers and the Queen attend Parliament.
 Once in their chamber, the Lords began the bill's second reading (the first reading was a formality).
 Lord Chancellor Lord Eldon, acting as the Speaker of the House, noted the absence of several peers, notably Lords Byron and Erskine, because they were either abroad or too elderly to attend.
 Caroline's brother-in-law, Prince Augustus, Duke of Sussex, asked to be excused from participating on the grounds of consanguinity.
 His request was granted, though his brother, Prince Frederick, Duke of York, announced that he would continue to attend.

 The first motion was moved by the Duke of Leinster, to the effect that the bill be dismissed.
 It was an initial test of the government's strength that would gauge support for the King.
-The motion was lost by 206–41.
+The motion failed by 206–41.
 During the first day and the next, opening speeches by Caroline's defence team, Henry Brougham and Thomas Denman, were well received.
 In their speeches, Brougham and Denman hinted but did not state explicitly, referring only to "recrimination", that George could come off worse because of the bill if his own infidelities (such as his secret marriage to Maria Fitzherbert) were revealed in the course of the debate.
 In private, the Queen also turned the tables on the King by saying she "never committed adultery but once, and that was with Mrs Fitzherbert's husband".

 In this cartoon, entitled "Installation of a Knight Companion of the Bath", Caroline and Pergami share a bath.
 Caroline is showered by a spray of bathwater from Pergami's crotch.